Ganga Expressway: Route Map, Cost, Real Estate Impact and other Details

 • The regions along the Ganga Expressway are expected to witness substantial land and property price appreciation due to improved accessibility, connectivity and economic potential.

-• The expressway will facilitate the creation of new industrial hubs and logistics parks, attracting businesses and boosting local economies.
+• The expressway will facilitate the creation of new industrial hubs and logistics parks, attracting businesses and increasing local economies.

 • This project will improve access to various tourist attractions, leading to the development of hotels, resorts, and other hospitality services.